kennyqng/score/README.md

 Update Log:
+* 2022.12.01 added toggle for transaction and summary
 * 2022.11.30 - Added undo previous submit button.
 And added animation flash and button color change when submit is clicked.